angelozerr/tern.jsduck/README.md

 ## What is tern plugin?

 Tern is a stand-alone code-analysis engine for JavaScript.
-It is intended to be used with a code editor plugin to enhance the editor's support for intelligent JavaScript editing.
+It is intended to be used with a code editor plugin (Vim, Emacs, Sublime, Eclipse IDE (see [tern.java](https://github.com/angelozerr/tern.java))) to enhance the editor's support for intelligent JavaScript editing.

 Here screenshot with completion inside Eclipse IDE :